-In the context of the National Space Program of the Argentine National Space Activities Commission (CONAE, in Spanish) in cooperation with the Italian Space Agency (ASI, in Italian), INVAP S.E. (an Argentine state-owned applied research company) has been developing the SAOCOM 1 and 2, the earth observation satellites that will be part of the Italian-Argentine System of Satellites for the Benefit of the Society, for Emergency Management and Economic Development (SIASGE, in Spanish).
+In the context of the National Space Program of the Argentine National Space Activities Commission (CONAE, in Spanish) in cooperation with the Italian Space Agency (ASI, in Italian), INVAP S.E. (an Argentine state-owned applied research company) has been developing the SAOCOM 1 and 2, the earth observation satellites that will be part of the Italian-Argentine System of Satellites for Emergency Management (SIASGE, in Spanish).

 The aim of these satellites, which were specifically designed to prevent, monitor, mitigate and assess natural and anthropogenic disasters, is to measure soil moisture values to be used in emergencies, such as detection of hydrocarbon spills in the seas and the follow-up of water during floods.

 The SIASGE mission includes two constellations of satellites —one of them comprises the Argentine SAOCOM satellites and the other the Italian COSMO SkyMed satellites— that will be put into a polar sun synchronous orbit (6.12 a.m LTAN) 619.6 km above the earth's surface.
 This orbit allows to provide global cartographic services of the earth and to keep the satellites' solar panels pointing to the Sun almost always.
 Thus, by combining the capabilities of both constellations, images of any disaster could be captured anywhere on the planet and be updated every 12 hours.